niaguraa/COMP6573001-2021-Clyde/README.md

 ## Steps

-###1.
-Create S3 Bucket
+**1. Create S3 Bucket**

-In my case, I named it "clyde-project-bucket".
+\nIn my case, I named it "clyde-project-bucket".
 This bucket is to store the website files needed to run it on cloud.
 Your HTML, CSS, along side with the other files correlating with the website should be stored here.

 ###2.
 Create VPC